 Our IS colleagues continue to ensure that, wherever possible, we have all the technology we need to work remotely.
-Although plans are underway for a gradual return to campus, we are all uncertain about how long this way of working might need to continue.

 Here are some additional tips to consider, in addition to the wide range of guidance online to support with remote working.
 Whilst connecting with colleagues is critical to ward off any feelings of social isolation, it's also important to minimise the interruptions and disruptors that can add to our stress levels.